|

 180 |

-drive with a bit of sand in front of the green.
-However, invisible
+with a bit of sand in front of the green.
+However, invisible from the

-from the blue tees and painfully visible from the red tees, is a
+blue tees and painfully visible from the red tees, is a very large area

-very large area of shrubbery that eliminates a lot of the suitable
+of shrubbery that eliminates a lot of the suitable landing area.

-or try to reach this fairly large green.
-Be careful, drive too long
+to reach this fairly large green.
+Be careful, drive too long and

-and you’ll be in the sand or drive too short and you’ll be in the
+be in the sand or drive too short and you’ll be in the shrubs.

 |